BattModels/asimtools/docs/workflows.rst

    the other, e.g. if step 2 results depend on step 1 etc. This allows building multi-step workflows.

+#. :func:`asimtools.asimmodules.iterative.iterative` - Run the same asimmodule
+   over and over until some condition is reached.
+This asimmodule is still under active development

 Examples for each type of workflow are given in the examples directory and documentation can be found in :mod:`asimtools.asimmodules`.
 They also serve as templates for you to build your own workflows directly using